 A is the number of SSP qualifying transfers; and

-B is the number of Opening Meter Reads provided to Transporters for SSP qualifying transfers in accordance with paragraph 3.8.2(b);
+B is the number of Opening Meter Reads provided to CDSP for SSP qualifying transfers in accordance with paragraph 3.8.2(b);

 (d) for the purposes of paragraph (c):

-(i) the Transporter will notify the Proposing User of the number of estimated Meter Readings for a calendar month in respect of which the Proposing User shall be required to pay the Transporter the charge under paragraph (a);
+(i) the CDSP will notify the Transporter who will notify the Proposing User of the number of estimated Meter Readings for a calendar month in respect of which the Proposing User shall be required to pay the Transporter] the charge under paragraph (a);

-(ii) the number of estimated Meter Readings notified by the Transporters in respect of a calendar month under paragraph (i) shall in aggregate equal the number of estimated Meter Readings calculated in accordance with paragraph (c) for such calendar month.
+(ii) the number of estimated Meter Readings notified by the CDSP in respect of a calendar month under paragraph (i) shall in aggregate equal the number of estimated Meter Readings calculated in accordance with paragraph (c) for such calendar month.

-For the purposes of paragraph 3.8.2, where in respect of the installation of a Supply Meter Installation, the Transporter receives a notice in accordance with the Gas Meters (Information on Connections and Disconnections) Regulations 1996 which provides a Meter Reading ("Meter Fix Reading"):
+For the purposes of paragraph 3.8.2, where in respect of the installation of a Supply Meter Installation, the CDSP receives a notice in accordance with the Gas Meters (Information on Connections and Disconnections) Regulations 1996 which provides a Meter Reading ("Meter Fix Reading"):

-(a) where such Meter Fix Reading has been submitted to the Transporter by a User in accordance with the User's Shipper's Licence and such User is the Registered User of the relevant Supply Point, the Meter Fix Reading shall be treated as the Opening Meter Reading of the Supply Meter Point and any Opening Reading subsequently submitted by such Registered User shall be disregarded; and
+(a) where such Meter Fix Reading has been submitted to the CDSP by a User in accordance with the User's Shipper's Licence and such User is the Registered User of the relevant Supply Point, the Meter Fix Reading shall be treated as the Opening Meter Reading of the Supply Meter Point and any Opening Reading subsequently submitted by such Registered User shall be disregarded; and

-(b) where an Opening Meter Reading (which differs from the Meter Fix Reading) has been submitted to the Transporter by the Registered User and such Registered User is not the person which provided the Meter Fix Reading to the Transporter in accordance with the above regulations, then such Meter Reading submitted (and not any Meter Fix Reading) shall be treated as the Opening Meter Reading.
+(b) where an Opening Meter Reading (which differs from the Meter Fix Reading) has been submitted to the CDSP by the Registered User and such Registered User is not the person which provided the Meter Fix Reading to the CDSP in accordance with the above regulations, then such Meter Reading submitted (and not any Meter Fix Reading) shall be treated as the Opening Meter Reading.

 Other non-cyclic meter reading requirements

-The Registered User shall secure that a Valid Meter Reading is obtained and provided to the Transporter:
+The Registered User shall secure that a Valid Meter Reading is obtained and provided to the CDSP:

 (as required by Section G3.5.3(iv) upon the Isolation of any Supply Meter Point in accordance with Section G3.5;